 Applicants must demonstrate the impact their small business has on their greater community, and interested entrepreneurs can apply here.

-Rebuild the Block grants are issued monthly to Black-owned businesses.
+Rebuild the Block grants are issued monthly to Black owned businesses.
 The application deadline is the third Friday of each month.
 Up to 15 winners are selected from a pool of up to 90 applicants.
-A total of nearly $63,000 in grants were made during 2020.
+A total of nearly $63,000 in small business grants were made during 2020.

 Interested entrepreneurs can find more information here about applying to upcoming cycles.